alexilyenko/Functional-Scala/README.md

 Functional Programming Principles in Scala
 =====================

-Code for programming assignments in Scal from the Coursera course, Functional Programming Principles in Scala.
+Code for programming assignments in Scala from the Coursera course, Functional Programming Principles in Scala.

 Week 1 - Functions & Evaluations
 --------------------------------